 Like VXX also USO and UNG (physical Gas and Oil ETFs) are doomed to go to ZERO in the long run.
 Only reverse splits could hold them from reaching this target by now.

 I am not up to track or trade the VIX on a short term basis, I am more interested in making money due to this structural bug build in in the methodology used to track the VIX.
 So for me VXX (similar to USO and UNG) is a long term short investment.

 Having a look at a long term comparison between VIX and VXX will surely give you the same idea:

 The above chart gives you the returns distribution of VXX over 5 -50 -250 trading days.
 On a yearly basis you hardly had any positive return, and the median loss (=win for shorties) would have been 47%.
 Even the 2-month 50 day return has got a median of -17%, with only a 20% chance of a positive return over this period of time.
 So the odds are clearly with you, the longer you hold, the more you gain.

 On the other side, things are never that easy as they seem, it would be suicide just to invest all your money in a VXX short trade.

 Even when the odds are on your side, you will get a problem with risk.
 While VIX has the nasty tendency to quadruple from time to time, it even went from 10 to 90 in 2008, VXX as a short term tracker of VIX could also behave like this.
 Since 2013 when the instrument came into existence, there has been several incidents when VXX at least doubled on the short term.
 That would be the incident when your broker gives you a markin call or closes your position at the worst possible moment.
-To be on the safe side don`t invest more than 25% of your account into a VXX short trade!
+To be on the safe side don`t invest more than 5% of your account into a VXX short trade!
 Also be aware of the borrowing costs your broker will charge you. if too high, a vertical call spread might me more favourable.
 Remind, this is not a beginners trade!